monkeypatch/example-vercel-serverless/README.md

-1. Create a boilerplate vercel app
+1. Create a boilerplate vercel app by running `npx create-next-app@latest`

-`npx create-next-app@latest`
+2. Login to vercel with `vercel login`

-2. Create a requirements.txt file and place it in the root of your project (see example in repo)
+3. Run 'npm i axios'

-3. Create `./app/api/index.py` that will serve our serverless function
+2. Replace the contents of 'app/page.tsx' with the file provided in the repo
-4. Deploy to vercel
+4. Run it by running `vercel dev`